 We evaluate our estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment.
 We believe these estimates and assumptions to be reasonable under the circumstances and adjust such estimates and assumptions when facts and circumstances dictate.
-Declines in our end markets and other consumer spending, volatile equity, foreign currency, and commodity markets, have combined to increase the uncertainty inherent in such estimates and assumptions.
+Volatile equity, foreign currency, and commodity markets, have combined to increase the uncertainty inherent in such estimates and assumptions.
 As future events and their effects cannot be determined with precision, actual results could differ significantly from these estimates.
 Changes in those estimates resulting from continuing changes in the economic environment will be reflected in the financial statements in future periods.